A tribute to the African-American Heritage Diet- plant based, local and organic.

 Like many Black Arizonans, my grandparents migrated from Texas during the Depression.
 Family legend has it that they were on their way to California but my grandfather took a sudden liking to Tucson so decided to stay – my grandmother never forgave him even after death.

 As an adult, Dad used to go on regular fishing trips to Guaymas with his buddy Mr. Summers.
 They rarely caught anything but he would always bring home the sweet jumbo shrimp some professional fishermen wrangled.
 Sadly, I don’t see shrimp that large anymore, but I make do with any wild caught sighted.
 Fried fish is a summertime treat of the African Heritage Diet.
 I combined two joyful childhood memories to create the easily achieved Guaymas Shrimp.
-A really good Potato Salad will meld quite nicely with this meal.
+A really good Potato Salad and some Vegan Ranch Style Beans will meld quite nicely as a meal.

 Camarones Fritos or Fried Shrimp